-At the same time, I began to learn a little something about composition, and perhaps more importantly, the outlook that however “good” the photographic result is, there is always something that can be done to make it “better.”
+At the same time, I began to learn a little something about composition, and perhaps more importantly, the outlook that however “good” the photographic result is, there is always something that could have been be done to make it “better.”
 When I finally got a couple slides I was really happy with, I proudly took them in to my “professor-mentor” to share my “success” with him.
 His comment is something that I have never forgotten and I try to use the same philosophy whenever I ask someone to critically review my work and whenever I review the work of others.
 He asked me if I wanted him to say nice things, or if I wanted an honest critique?
 I learned something important about photography (and indeed, life) in that moment.
-Excellence in any endeavor requires that you have no “pride in authorship.”
+Excellence in any endeavor requires that you have no pride in authorship.
 Everything you do should be subject to constructive critique and you must be willing to have an open mind.
 This doesn’t mean that you always have to agree with the critique.
 That’s the beauty of art.
 We all have different likes and dislikes.
 But it does mean you must be open and willing to listen, and perhaps more importantly, learn.

 I learned something important about photography in that moment

 In 1980 and 1981, I was a staff photographer for my College Newspaper and College Yearbook.
 The best part of that experience was the time I was able to spend in the darkroom.
 My darkroom experience was limited to B&W. For years afterward, I dreamed of the day I would have my own color darkroom.
 Little did I know that when that day finally came around, my color darkroom would be digital, small, and portable!